 Homer was an incomparable writer and dramatist.
 Not only does he narrate, but creates characters and shapes relationships between them.
 The relationship of his two great epics with the public is also not at random but targeted.
-The Iliad is addressed to the classes of aristocrats, warriors, and generally men of the Greek world.
-The Odyssey is addressed to the classes of traders, artists, craftsmen, and generally women of the Greek world.
-With important representatives Wolfgang Schadewaldt (1900-1974) and Ioannis Th.
-Kakridis (1901-1992), the neoanalytic philologists claim that: a) The unity of the two epics is undeniable. b) Homer completes a long oral tradition and simultaneously opens up a new literate era. c) In the composition of his poems, Homer uses older sources, which he assimilates creatively, but also adds many of his own innovations that make his work both traditional and original.
+The Iliad is addressed to the classes of aristocrats, warriors and generally men of the Greek world.
+The Odyssey is addressed to the classes of traders, artists, craftsmen and generally women of the Greek world.
+With important representatives Wolfgang Schadewaldt (1900-1974) and Johannes Th.
+Kakridis (1901-1992), the neoanalytic philologists claim that: a) The unity of the two epics is undeniable. b) Homer completes a long oral tradition and simultaneously opens up a new literate era. c) In the composition of his poems, Homer uses older sources, which he assimilates creatively, but also adds many of his own

+Cover for Moira Roth and Jonathan D. Katz' Difference/Indifference: Musings on Postmodernism (1998). innovations that make his work both traditional and original.
 Regarding the second point (b), Homer's epics are a hymn to the alphabet and the acrophonic thematic structure.
 Proof of this is the fact that between the Iliad and the Odyssey there are intertextual encounters, while in Book 22 of both epics the respective alphabetical letter 'X' serves as an optical and conceptual symbol that concerns the final confrontation of heroes (Valaoritis 2010).
-Regarding the third point (c), Homer shows the way of appropriation, the deliberate reworking of images and styles from earlier, well-known works of art, which is the hallmark of postmodernism.
+Regarding the third point (c), Homer shows the way of appropriation, the deliberate reworking of images and styles from earlier, well-known works of art, which is the hallmark of Postmodernism.
 It could well be that Duchamp came up with the idea of readymades, the mass-produced article selected by an artist and displayed as a work of art, by studying Homer's example.

-Below will be researched elements of Homer's advanced sensibility, which are close to the interests, perspectives and attitudes of Duchamp.
-These elements may be seen to formulate the potential characteristics of postmodernism - namely pastiche, parody, antiheroism, pacifism, feminism, metapoetry, impersonality, alterity, irrationalism, appropriation, aesthetics of chance, conceptualism, interdisciplinarity, fusion, and playfulness - as intuitively gathered.
+Elements of Homer's advanced sensibility, which are close to the interests, perspectives and attitudes of Duchamp, will be researched below.
+These elements may be seen to formulate the potential characteristics of Postmodernism - namely pastiche, parody, antiheroism, pacifism, feminism, metapoetry, impersonality, alterity, irrationalism, appropriation, aesthetics of chance, conceptualism, interdisciplinarity, fusion and playfulness - as intuitively gathered.